cthit/SongBookIT/README.md

 - `REACT_APP_GAMMA_ADMIN_AUTHORITY`: Default is `songbook`.

 #### The rest of 'em
-These only apply to the backend.
+These variables should all be applied to the backend.
 - `GAMMA_SECRET`: Default `secret`.
 - `GAMMA_CLIENT_ID`, `GAMMA_CLIENT_SECRET`: Id and secret of the client from Gamma.
 Default is `id`/`secret`.
 - `GAMMA_AUTHORIZATION_URI`: